AlmogJakov/Krack-Attack/README.md

 - In case of long interface name please run 'sudo airmon-ng start INTERFACE_NAME'</b>

-No need to install an external MidM library.
-The attack files in this repository include the MidM-ChannelBased implementation files.
+No need to install an external MitM library.
+The attack files in this repository include the MitM-ChannelBased implementation files.
 <p align="center"><img src="https://user-images.githubusercontent.com/68508896/180347003-a7a58f68-0819-4c54-bacb-d10cebcc2537.png"/></p>